HolgerPeters/blog/_drafts/bootstrap_bayes.md

 We can use the fact, that different subsets of our data yield different results, to get a better picture of the reliability / variance of our probabilities.
 Just like above, we will take a look at subsets of the total data set.
-However, this time we will take a systematic approach.
-We will
+This time we will take a systematic approach, we will

 * construct a new data sets from the recorded trials by randomized sampling with replacement.
 The new data set has